ec-europa/atomium/README.md

 # Extending

-Atomium provides a way to extend just by creating some files without modifying the core Atomium files.
+Atomium provides a way of extending just by creating some files without modifying the core Atomium files.
 Each theme definition, core or custom, is treated as a component.
 You can find all the theme definitions in the *templates* directory of